google/ExoPlayer/battery-consumption.md

-Whether the increased robustness, flexibility and feature set that ExoPlayer provides over MediaPlayer is worth the increased power consumption for audio only use cases is something an app developer must decide, taking their requirements and the app's usage pattern into account.
-We hope to add public APIs for audio offload in a future version of Android, which will allow ExoPlayer and other application level media players to utilize the same audio offload functionality that MediaPlayer has access to today.
+Whether the increased robustness, flexibility and feature set that ExoPlayer provides over MediaPlayer is worth the increased power consumption for audio only use cases is something an app developer must decide, taking their requirements and app usage patterns into account.

+New public APIs in Android Q will enable ExoPlayer, as well as other application level media players, to utilize audio offload functionality.
+We plan to make use of these APIs in a future ExoPlayer release.
+{:.info}

 [Monsoon power monitor]: https://www.msoon.com/battery-configuration